venujoginpally/vendor-sendor/README.md

 # vendor-sendor
-This is the project about mass mailing
+This is the project about bulk mailing